tariqhawis/tariqhawis.github.io/_posts/2021-11-10-harden-http-security-headers-cloudflare-workers.md

 ---
 layout: post
-title: "Harden HTTP Security Headers Easily: Using CloudFlare Workers"
-hero_title: "Harden HTTP Security Headers Easily: Using CloudFlare Workers"
+hero_title: Harden HTTP Security Headers Easily
-description: With this new approach you can harden your website's HTTP Security Headers without the need to change your Web Server Configuration, by using Cloudflare Workers
+description: This is how you can implement all security headers without modifying your web server
 summary:  |-
     With this new approach you can harden your website's HTTP Security Headers without the need to change your Web Server Configuration, by using Cloudflare Workers
 date: 2021-11-10